thejud/text-processing-cookbook/docs/_sources/solutions.md.txt

 7. Group by user, and event class, then show the days and counts

-Datamash makes it easy to do some quick grouping and aggregations on delimited data, and provides a few useful text transformations like count, first, last and collapse.
+[Gnu Datamash](https://www.gnu.org/software/datamash/) makes it easy to do some quick grouping and aggregations on delimited data, and provides a few useful text transformations like count, first, last and collapse.

-So, because I actually am interested in which users have what data is available, I'm going to change the grouping order
+So, because I actually am interested in which users have what data is available, I'm going to change the grouping order.
+I'll group by the first two columns, and then do some "aggregation" operations on the third: first, last, and count all work on the grouped elements.

 ```
 | datamash --group 2,1 first 3 last 3 count 3